Montana-Media-Arts/391-mobile-gaming-Spring2020-course/modules/week-14/_posts/2002-01-01-shape-movement.md

     }
 ```

-This is great, but how do we make it move?
+Now, how do we make it move?

-This is where timers comes in.
+Next, we include timers.

 So, we are going to add something else.

-First, thing we need to do is move the definition of the ImageView to the class level so it can be seen everywhere.
+The first thing we need to do is move the definition of the ImageView to the class level and seen everywhere.
 We also need to create a new object called Timer.

 So, add the following lines before the onCreate method.